BcDemir/Azure-Storage-Account-Project/README.md

 ![Alt text](/screenshots/Licence%20file.jpg "License file")

-### Step 4
+## Step 4
 #### Manage authentication and authorization
-In this step I created a SAS token and a SAS URL to reach the file (it has private access therefore cannot be reached otherwise).
+In this step, I created a SAS token and a SAS URL to reach the file (it has private access therefore cannot be reached otherwise).

 ![Alt text](/screenshots/error%20message.jpg "Error message")